Answers To Frequently Asked Questions About Family Law

 Whether you and your spouse generally agree on the details of your divorce or you want to protect your rights when determining the fate of your business or other valuable assets, family law matters often lead to questions.
 Denise can provide answers based on more than 25 years of experience and a broad range of legal knowledge.
 Some of the most commonly asked questions are answered below.

 To file for divorce, you will need to file a number of forms with the court, pay a filing fee and serve papers to your spouse.
 After that, you will wait for your spouse to file their own forms.
 Finally, you will resolve any issues of property division, support and custody before obtaining a final divorce judgment.

 Is there a way to get divorced without going to court?

 While many people are most familiar with a litigated divorce, where a couple takes their divorce to court, that is not the only way that couples can approach the divorce process.
 Alternative dispute resolution options like mediation allow you to negotiate with your spouse to reach an arrangement that feels fair to both of you.

 How long does the divorce process take?

 Divorces in California often take six months or more, but the exact amount of time that your divorce takes will depend on your situation.
 If you and your spouse work together and generally agree on details, the process will often take less time.
-A divorce that involves complex assets, child custody matters or significant conflict will often take longer.
+A divorce that involves complex assets, significant conflict or child custody matters will often take longer.